Lyoshas/onlineStore/README.md

       isRunningOut
       # only one review is allowed per user for each product, so 'userCanAddReview' specifies whether the user can post a review or not
       userCanAddReview
-      userRating # ranges from 1 to 5 in increments of 0.5
+      userRating # ranges from 1 to 5 in increments of 0.5, can be null if there are no reviews reviews {
-      reviews {
         userId
         fullName